The Summit Format

 We build in tons of time for informal conversations, networking, and just plain having fun!
 You'll have plenty of time to linger over breakfast and lunch.
 Unwind and socialize at Monday evening's cocktail party, where you'll have the opportunity to mingle with attendees and speakers.
 There will be plenty of food, so you probably won't need to eat dinner afterward, but you may find yourself grabbing a group and heading out to one of the great pubs or restaurants nearby.

-Be comfortable — Summit 2020 is business-casual.
-Be sure to check the weather before you pack; mid-October tends to be cool in New England.
+Be comfortable — Summit 2021 is business-casual.
+Be sure to check the weather before you pack; the Boston-area weather is notably fickle!